• Skip to primary navigation

 • 1-2 sprigs fresh oregano can use dried

-• 1 package of frozen homemade noodles
+• 1 package frozen homemade noodles

 Instructions

-• in a large stock pot add broth and bring to a boil
+• Pour in your chicken broth and bring to a boil.

 • Salt and pepper as needed.